AbiVavilala/Application-Migration-with-AWS/readme.md

 ### 1. Assessment and Planning

 ### Source Environment
-- Current Environment consist of a three tier e-commerce application; a webserver running ubuntu with apache, PHP, Wordpress/ WooCommerce and a database server running Ubuntu with MySQL version 5.7.
+- Current Environment consist of a three tier e-commerce application (Unicorn Store Application); a webserver running ubuntu with apache, PHP, Wordpress/ WooCommerce and a database server running Ubuntu with MySQL version 5.7.
 ![](https://github.com/AbiVavilala/Application-Migration-with-AWS/blob/master/images/source-env.png)
 - The Onprem application has a webserver and database running on server.
 I will replatform database with AWS Database Migration Service.
 I will Rehost (lift-and-shift) my webserver to AWS using AWS's leading migration service Application Migration Service (AWS MGN).